 Step 1.
 Figure Out The Dirtiest Section Of Your Recliner

 What part of your recliner really needs cleaning?
 More often than not, there’s one section that is especially dirty and the rest is fine by most peoples’ standards.
 The places you should be checking are in the couch cushions, the armrests, the section in which the horizontal part of the recliner meets the vertical part of your recliner (where your tailbone would be when seated) and sometimes underneath the recliner itself.
 To Clean this section you will need to fully recline the bottom piece allowing access to the area that needs cleaning plus we recommend using a high quality shop vac for the task.

 Step 2.
 Vacuum In Between The Couch Cushions

 For this step, you’re going to need a portable vacuum which will fit in the tight abyss that is your recliner cushions.
 We suggest you use your vacuum with its highest setting, and slowly drag across the entire section gently making sure to pick everything up.
-If done properly, you can often find some very disgusting things hidden in this part of your recliner (of course, this is dependant on your lifestyle and reclining habits).
+If done properly, you can often find some very disgusting things hidden in this part of your recliner (of course, this is dependent on your lifestyle and reclining habits).
 We found some popcorn kernels in ours and some hair.
 This section of the recliner probably needs more frequent cleaning than others.

 Step 3.
 Wipe Up Visible The Leather/Material On Your Recliner

 We suggest you do this part with a wet/damp cloth.
-Get any towel suitable for cleaning your recliner and once damp, gently cover all the surface area of your recliner.
+Get any towel suitable for cleaning your leather recliner and once damp, gently cover all the surface area of your recliner.
 Make sure you get all portions; often you don’t see anything dirty but the towel will reveal the truth.
 Our towel was filled with dirt and we could’ve sworn our recliner looked squeaky clean!

 Step 4.
 Get Underneath The Recliner